(From Revelation the 12th chapter)

-In the scriptures right before Revelation chapter 12 (Revelation 11:15-19) we see the beginning of the long sounding of the last of seven trumpets.
-This final gospel trumpet is sounded by a unified ministry and people, who are gathered together to loudly declare that there is only one kingdom allowed: God’s!
-Consequently, God reveals himself mightily among his people and takes to himself his great power to judge and destroy all hypocrisy.
+In the scriptures right before Revelation chapter 12 (Revelation 11:15-19) we see the beginning of the long sounding of the last of the seven trumpets.
+This final gospel trumpet is sounded by a unified ministry, who are gathered together to loudly declare that there is only one kingdom allowed: God’s!
+Consequently, God reveals himself mightily among his people, and takes to himself his great power to judge and destroy all hypocrisy.

 “There shall not an hand touch it, but he shall surely be stoned, or shot through; whether it be beast or man, it shall not live: when the trumpet soundeth long, they shall come up to the mount… …And it came to pass on the third day in the morning, that there were thunders and lightnings, and a thick cloud upon the mount, and the voice of the trumpet exceeding loud; so that all the people that was in the camp trembled… …And when the voice of the trumpet sounded long, and waxed louder and louder, Moses spake, and God answered him by a voice.” ~ Exodus 19:13, 16, and 19

 When God is present, he also reveals what people are really like.
 God knows those that are true, and those that are spiritually just carnal beasts.
 And so the first thing revealed by this long sounding trumpet: is the true bride of Christ.

 “And there appeared a great wonder in heaven; a woman clothed with the sun, and the moon under her feet, and upon her head a crown of twelve stars:” ~ Revelation 12:1